 Hair serum is a liquid-based treatment usually formulated using silicones that provide a protective layer over the hair fibre, assisting in smoothing frizz.
 This smooth layer then reflects the light, which is how serum gives your hair a shiny, not greasy, finish.
 For some people, this removes the need to use straighteners to smooth out the hair afterwards: great for cutting styling time in half and saving your hair from heat damage.

 It's not common knowledge, but hair serum isn't just used to tame frizz.
 The right serum for your hair type can address multiple concerns, from smoothing the hair, adding shine and detangling to repairing damage and protecting from pollution.
 Hair serum is also a good way to hide split ends in-between visits to the hairdresser.

-When to apply hair serum and how
+How to apply hair serum?

 Your questions answered